HikariKnight/quickpassthrough/README.md

 * Enable and configure vfio modules
 * Configure 2nd GPU for GPU Passthrough
 * Dump the selected GPU rom (as some cards require a romfile for passthrough to work), however no rom patching support planned.
-* Enable and configure the correct kernel modules
+* Enable and configure the correct kernel modules and load them early (initramfs-tools only for now)
+* Configure kernel arguments for systemd-boot (using kernelstub)
+* Configure kernel arguments for grub2
-* Provides you with the correct kernel arguments to add to your bootloader entry
+* Provides you with the correct kernel arguments to add to your bootloader entry if a supported bootloader is not found

 ## Contributing